 4.2.1 The operator shall be able to tilt the blood donor couch manually or through simple control.

-The blood donor couch shall achieve flatbed position, sitting posture, Trendelenburg position, High head-low feet position and Head low-high feet position (with angle of minimum 8°-10° angle).
+The blood donor couch shall achieve flatbed position, sitting posture, Trendelenburg position, high head-low feet position and head low-high feet position (with angle of minimum 8° to 10° angle).
 The recommended possible adjustments are as follows:

-Back rest tilt - 0° to 70°
+Back rest tilt - 0° to 70°;

-Seat rest tilt - 0° to 20°
+Seat rest tilt - 0° to 20°; and

-Leg rest tilt - 0° to 30°
+Leg rest tilt - 0° to 30°.

 4.2.2 For single motor donor couch/van couch can have desired dimensions and multiple movement as per the agreement between purchaser and the supplier.